-Swascan Cyber Security Team has identified at least 3 Critical vulnerabilities in “My Lenovo” digital assets passively identified by using the Domain Threat Intelligence (DTI) tool.
+Swascan Offensive Security Team has identified at least 3 Critical vulnerabilities in “My Lenovo” digital assets passively identified by using the Domain Threat Intelligence (DTI) tool.

 DTI – Domain Threat Intelligence – is service from Swascan’s Cyber Security Testing Cloud Suite.
 The service does not perform any security tests on the target

 and only operates on information available on the web or dark web (Osint and Closint).

 In line with the industry standard procedure of Responsible Vulnerability Disclosure the findings were reported immediately to Lenovo that proceeded to remediate and close all possible vulnerabilities.

 As explained, during some passive security checks (using Swascan’s own DTI) on some well-known internet domains, Swascan Offensive Security Team detected some important vulnerabilities on two selected IP’s.

 Strongly based on pure intelligence Data, the Domain Threat Intelligence provides useful information and indicators to implement better cyber defence strategies and improve the resilience of your company perimeter.